soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 })%>
 ```
-soa.cm.newsError
+soa.cm.newsError<br/>
-•   `newsError` is a box that appears in the content area of the screen to inform the user of any errors
+* `newsError` is a box that appears in the content area of the screen to inform the user of any errors
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.newsError({
 "text": "Hello world",